KaeIstorm/PDExt/README.md

 5.)
 Place your pdf file in the same folder as the python file, and rename it to "file.pdf"

 6.)
-Now simply open the file and run it, you should have a converted "file.txt" file in the same folder instantly!
+Now simply open the python file and run it, you should have a converted "file.txt" file in the same folder instantly!